MERANet: Facial Micro-Expression Recognition using 3D Residual Attention Network: Introduction

 A few efforts have also been made in capturing temporal cues from optical flow, for recognizing micro-expressions \cite{li2018,liong2018,li2018flow}.
-However, optical flow often suffers from unnecessary motion information from background pixels.
+However, features based on optical flow are frequently hampered by unnecessary motion information from background pixels.
 Another line of thought for capturing temporal features suggests applying a Long Short Term Memory (LSTM) on the spatial features \cite{kim2017, kim2016micro, khor2018}.
 A few 3D CNN based models can also be found in the literature, to capture temporal cues \cite{reddy2019,liong2019}.
 The existing approaches of applying temporal features often fails to capture the minute texture information from micro-expression videos, where the expression continues for the very short span of time.
 Attention based models often show efficacy in extracting the minute texture information \cite{humanperception,hinton}.
 However, attention mechanism is still not properly explored for micro-expression recognition task.
-Wang \etal proposed a spatial attention model for micro-expression recognition \cite{wang2019}.
-However, to capture the temporal information from the short span of video, where the micro-expression takes place, we propose a 3D channel and spatio-temporal attentions based model called as MERANet.
-The main contributions of this paper are as follows: \begin{itemize} \item A 3D residual attention is introduced here for recognizing subtle features related to micro-expressions by attention guided re-calibration of features. \item In order to prioritize the important channels and spatio-temporal features, the channel attention and spatio-temporal attention blocks are used as part of the residual module. \item The increase in number of parameters in the proposed model is negligible as compared to the base model. \item Extensive experiments are performed to show the impact of the proposed 3D residual attention model on micro-expression recognition.
-We show the saliency map to visualize the effect the proposed approach.
+Wang et al. proposed a spatial attention model for micro-expression recognition \cite{wang2019}.
+Wang et al. proposed an attention mechanism for recognizing micro-expression using just the apex frame from the micro-expression video.
+The model completely ignores the temporal information between the frames.
+Whereas, the proposed model considers both spatial and temporal information simultaneously by applying 3D Conv operations while recalibrating features using attention mechanism and residual connections to learn more fine grained information.
+To capture the temporal information from the short span of video, where the micro-expression takes place, we propose a 3D channel and spatio-temporal attentions based model called as MERANet.
+Due to the utilization of the 3D Spatial attention and Channel attention, the proposed model is able to ignore the background information while focusing on the region of interest precisely which is consistent across the frames of the video and responsible for the given micro expression.
+Fig. \ref{block_diagram} represents the overall idea of the proposed MERANet model.
+The main contributions of this paper are as follows: \begin{itemize} \item A 3D residual attention is introduced in this paper for recognizing subtle features related to micro-expressions by attention guided re-calibration of features.

+\item In order to prioritize the important channels and spatio-temporal features, the channel attention and spatio-temporal attention blocks are used as part of the residual module.